Vidatec/react-native-template-vidatec/README.md

 `npm run lint` will run the command `eslint *.js ./ --fix`.

+## Versioning your app

+The template includes `react-native-version`.
+To update the version of your app, just use `npm version <version>`.

 # Thanks

 Built on top of Andrew M + Jordan D's templates.